mietek/pol/README.md

 Make variables as GLOBAL as possible.
 Why not?
 You can save some space and clarify your requirements.
 For instance, how many Is, Js and Ks do you need?
 In most cases a single copy in COMMON would suffice (you have to declare them, remember, and may as well put them in COMMON); you can redefine it locally if you must; and it is of interest that you must.

 Indent!
 High-level languages, even modern assemblers, fail to insist that you start in column x.
 But you do!
 The unbelievable appeal of a straight left margin!
 Paper is 2-dimensional.
 Use it!
 If you indent all statements inside a loop, it's obvious at a glance the extent of the loop.
 If you indent conditionally executed statements you'll find that nested conditions sort themselves out - automatically.
 If you indent little statements you wish you didn't have to include (I = I) you'll find they intrude less as you glance through the listing.
 Always indent the same amount, 3 spaces/level is good.
-Be consistant and be accurate.
+Be consistent and be accurate.
 Sloppy indenting is obvious.

 ### 2.4 Mnemonics